Neural quantum kernels: training quantum kernels with quantum neural networks: Numerical results

+While the quantum models underperform these classical methods with just 1–2 qubits, increasing the number of qubits allows the quantum models to achieve competitive test accuracies.
+Additional numerical results are provided in Appendix \ref{numerical_experiments}.

-These results demonstrate, on one hand, the scalability of a data re-uploading QNN and the improved performance achieved by constructing the corresponding EQK.
-On the other hand, they highlight the capability to create complex kernels through the training of simple QNN architectures.
-Despite the small QNNs being trainable using a classical computer, the obtained parameters could be utilized to construct a classically hard embedding quantum kernel.
+These findings demonstrate two key aspects.
+First, the scalability of a data re-uploading QNN and the improved performance obtained by constructing the corresponding neural quantum kernel, and second the effectiveness of the $1$-to-$n$ approach in creating complex kernels by training simple QNN architectures.
+Although the small QNNs can be trained on classical computers, the resulting parameters can be used to construct an EQK inspired by classically hard problems, showcasing the potential for enhanced performance.